About the Visual Resources Center

 - Access to the Center's video collection and viewing area

-Art faculty and students may request assistance locating digital images for classes.
+Art faculty and students may request assistance locating digital images and video for classes.
 Inquiries may be made either in person or by email.
 Most requests will be added to the Center's collection and uploaded to MDID for access.

 Scanning: Please send an email request and/or make necessary arrrangements to deliver item(s) to be scanned to the Center.
 For scanning requests of ten or fewer images, the Center tries to provide a 24-hour turnaround time.